 - Constant and severe tooth and jaw pain.

 South Jersey Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Perform Orthognathic Surgery

 Facial trauma can have severe consequences if not addressed quickly and properly.
 One of our South Jersey oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons may be able to perform orthognathic surgery to help you recover.
-Call us at 856-582-4222 or contact us online to schedule a free consultation.
+Call us at 856-582-4222 or contact us online to schedule a consultation.
 Located in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we are dedicated to helping patients throughout South Jersey.